Content

 • Repetitive speech (song lyrics, movie lines, and book sentences)

-• Visual Stims: Involve visual stimulation when there is the need to self-soothe or deal with visual sensory overload.
+• Visual Stims: This involves visual stimulation when there is the need to self-soothe or cope with visual sensory overload.

 • Staring at objects for a long time (ceiling fans, lights, etc.)